Jazz Festival Shop Members

 Mr. Vidaña is currently director of bands at Bellflower High School, and has earned superior ratings at SCSBOA festival for concert band symphonic winds every year of his tenure.
 He has led the Marching Band to an SCJA championship and 16 SCSBOA championship appearances winning the bronze medal three times in 3 different divisions.
 In 2014, Mr. Vidaña was chosen as the Bellflower High School Teacher of the Year.
 In 2016 -2019, 2021 & 2022 the Bellflower Buccaneer Brigade went undefeated in both the SCSBOA and CSBC field circuits and was given the privilege to attend one of the most prestigious parade competitions in the nation, the Arcadia festival of bands.
 Mr. Vidaña still finds the time somehow to frequently perform with his band Cumbia Brava which is one of the most popular versatile local bands in Southern California.

-Brass Wizard
+Trumpet Wizard

 Fight On!
 Shout it out, Workman, shout it, Fight On!
 Let me hear you, Workman, shout it, Fight On!
 Shout it out, Workman, shout it out, come on, come on, Workman, let me hear you when you shout!